 Our experience with ‘Liquid Zinc’

 Another product that is sold is to prevent mold, moss, lichen, and fungus stains on a roof is Liquid Zinc.
 Liquid Zinc must be reapplied every 12 to 18 months, increasing total treatment costs.
-Our experience is that Liquid Zinc is just like the strips, it’s not a good choice.
+Our experience is that Liquid Zinc is just like the strips.